jstanier/jstanier/README.md

 My name is James.
 Nice to meet you.

-I'm [SVP Engineering](https://www.linkedin.com/in/jstanier/) at [Brandwatch](https://www.brandwatch.com).
-We build the world's best digital consumer intelligence platform.
+I'm [Director of Engineering](https://www.linkedin.com/in/jstanier/) at [Shopify](https://www.shopify.com).
+We enable millions of merchants around the world to run their businesses.

 As well as building people and technology, I love writing.